Ashoka's policy of Dhamma

-Dhamma (धम्म; धर्म) is a set of edicts that formed a policy of the 3rd Mauryan emperor Ashoka the Great, who succeeded to the Mauryan throne in modern-day India around 269 B.C.E.
+Dhamma (धम्म; धर्म) is a set of norms of social behavior and activities propagated in the edicts of the 3rd Mauryan emperor Ashoka the Great, who succeeded to the Mauryan throne in modern-day India around 269 B.C.E.
 Ashoka is considered one of the greatest kings of ancient India for his policies of public welfare.

 Definition

 The word dhamma is the Pāli form of the Sanskrit word dharma.
 (Note: Dhamma is a broad term in Indian philosophy meaning righteousness, duty, or cosmic law, while Buddha Dharma specifically refers to the teachings of Gautama Buddha, focusing on the Four Noble Truths and the Eightfold Path.)
 There have been attempts to define and find equivalent English words for it, such as "piety", "moral life" and "righteousness" or "duty" but scholars could not translate it into English because it was coined and used in a specific context.
 The word Dhamma has multiple meanings in the literature and thought of ancient India.
 The best way to understand what Ashoka the great means by Dhamma is to read his edicts, which were written to explain the principles of Dhamma to the people of that time throughout the empire.

 Dhamma was not a particular religious faith or practice, or an arbitrary formulated royal policy.
 Dhamma related to generalized norms of social behavior and activities; Ashoka the great tried to synthesize various social norms which were current in his time.
 It cannot be understood by assuming it is one of the various religions that existed at that time.
 To understand why and how Ashoka the great formulated Dhamma and its meaning, one must understand the characteristics of the time in which he lived and to refer to Buddhist, Brahmanical and other texts where norms of social behavior are explained.

 Some historians link Ashoka’s policy of Dhamma with Buddhism.
 According to V.A.
 Smith, Ashoka the great actually became a Buddhist monk for a short span of his life.
 V.A Smith believes that he was both a monk and a monarch at the same time.
 D.R.
 Bhandarkar claims that Ashoka the great was a Buddhist and his policy of dhamma was actually original Buddhism as preached by the Buddha.
 Radha Kumud Mookerji also formulates that as far as the personal religion of Ashoka is concerned, it may be taken as Buddhism.
 In recent decades, scholars such as Nayanjot Lahiri and Romila Thapar has argued that Ashoka's Dhamma stands apart from Buddhist ideas, even while being informed by them.